DeepakMehra1999/Short-Straddle-Code/README.md

 # Short-Straddle-Code
-short straddle is an options trading strategy where trader sells both a call option and a put option with the same strike price and expiration date.
+Short Straddle is an options trading strategy where trader sells both a call option and a put option with the same strike price and expiration date.
+Here I am using Zerodha Kite Connect to execute strategy.
+The idea behind the strategy to execute straddle at 9:30 and place stoploss above 25% of selling prices.
+If any of the stoploss hits(assume it hits of call option) than it modifies the stoploss of put option at cost(means at the selling price).
+For squareoff the position, it checks if premium decays by 80% or if time is 15:15 noon, it squareoff the open positions.

 Note :-
 1) Overall there are 2 Python Script and 1 text file named as Input_File.txt